GrenManSK/ZnamE/README.md

 ### Function

 - Can select from existing music list which is configured in `basic info => musiclist`
-- Else can download music through `spot-dl`
+- Can download music through `spot-dl`
 - Also updates `basic info => musiclist` in config

 ---